 But, your employees shouldn’t need to see a layover as a negative.
 Rather, they’re opportunities to do everything from sample top tier cuisine and visit museums to see the sights or simply relax.

 Help them appreciate the time they’ll be spending during their layover by providing a handy reference sheet filled with the very best information about their particular airport.
-Our handy breakdown below is a great starting point for five of the more popular layover destinations for business travelers.
+Our handy breakdown below is a great starting point for five of the more popular layover destinations for business travelers, the best airports to get the most from a layover.
 Dig in!